redox-os/website/content/news/this-month-251130.md

 ## Self Build Tooling Bootstraping

-Jeremy Soller and Wildan Mubarok started to migrate the build configuration of recipes to use build tools in recipes, it will allow the following benefits:
+Jeremy Soller and Wildan Mubarok implemented a feature to allow recipes to configure what build tools they need, and these build tools being available as recipes.
+It will allow the following benefits:

-- Simplify the Redox build system as applications, libraries, and build tools use the same build environment and packaging system
+- Simplifies the Redox build system, so applications, libraries, and build tools use the same build environment and packaging system
-- Big reduction of build system dependency installation time and maintenance cost as contributors will only install the build tools from the recipes that they are using and we don't need to search equivalent package for multiple Unix-like system as new build tools are added
+- Greatly reduces build system configuration time in both Podman and Native builds, as developers will only install the build tools for the recipes that they are using
+- Removes the maintenance effort of updating the list of build tool packages required for each Unix-like platform whenever a build tool package is added for the Native Build
-- Ease relibc testing on Linux
+- Eases relibc testing on Linux
-- Allow the future implementation of [full source bootstraping](https://en.wikipedia.org/wiki/Bootstrapable_builds) to avoid compilation backdoors, like [Guix](https://guix.gnu.org/)
+- Allows the future implementation of [full source bootstraping](https://en.wikipedia.org/wiki/Bootstrapable_builds) to avoid compiler backdoors, like [Guix](https://guix.gnu.org/)

 ## Build System Submodule Removal